Hussien0Mahmoud/MediTro-Hospital/README.md

 # MediTro-Hospital
-(in Progress now) Hospital Website build by HTML, CSS, JavaScript, Bootstrap, and React.js,
+(in Progress now) A Website built by HTML, CSS, JavaScript, Bootstrap, and React.js,